montymi/ClearDocs/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-*Here is an example of installation instructions by one of the largest Python projects on GitHub: [cpython](https://github.com/python/cpython).*
+*Here is an example of installation instructions by one of the largest Python projects on GitHub: [cpython](https://github.com/python/cpython).
+This section should walk through installation on various operating systems as well as any installation options.
+The readability of this section will make or break whether someone will use the project, since this section is often the most looked at section (only behind the [About the Project](#about-the-project) section).*

 On Unix, Linux, BSD, macOS, and Cygwin: